NoraSoft-Package/Monster-Starter--Express-React/README.md

 * `route/client.js` file tells to the server to lets the app run your public folder as a frontend to your application [learn more](#production-time)

+* `server/.env` file all the secrets of your server will be there

 * `client/.env` file all the secrets of your app will be there

 ## Don't forget!!